writetome51/is-object-not-object/README.md

 # isObject(arg): boolean

 Returns true if `arg` is array or object.
-Returns false if `arg` is null, undefined, function, number, boolean, or string.
+Does not consider null an object.

 # notObject(arg): boolean

-Returns true if `arg` is string, boolean, number, function, null, or undefined.
+Returns true if `arg` is null, undefined, function, symbol, number, boolean,
+or string.

 ## Installation